 Sugar and all its processed forms lurk in more foods than most people realize.
-And if you’re not paying very close attention, these hidden sugars could be one huge factor holding you back from reaching ketosis.
+And if you’re not paying close attention, these hidden sugars could be holding you back from reaching ketosis.

-After all, if your carb count is not within the keto-safe range of 20-50g (depending on your needs), your body won’t be able to use fat for energy effectively.
+If your carb count is not within the keto-safe range of 20-50 grams (depending on your needs), your body won’t be able to use fat for energy effectively.
 So, before you conclude that keto “isn’t working,” you may need to take a closer look at hidden sugars in the foods you’ve been eating.

 - No sugar added